Huntsman spider: Size, venom, and aggression

 On average, a huntsman spider's leg span can reach up to 15 cm, while their bodies measure about 1.8 cm long.
 Like most spiders, Sparassidae spiders use venom to immobilize prey.

 Members of various genera, such as Palystes, Neosparassus, and several others, reportedly have inflicted severe bites on humans.
 The effects vary, including local swelling and pain, nausea, headache, vomiting, irregular pulse rate, and heart palpitations, indicating some systemic neurotoxin effects, especially when the bites were severe or repeated.
 However, the formal study of spider bites is fraught with complications, including unpredictable infections, dry bites, shock, nocebo effects, and even bite misdiagnosis by medical professionals and specimen misidentification by the general public.

 What provokes Sparassidae spiders to attack and bite humans and animals is not always clear, but female members of this family are known to defend their egg sacs and young against perceived threats aggressively.
 Bites from sparassids usually do not require hospital treatment.

 Genera

-As of September 2025, this family includes 99 genera:
+As of January 2026, this family includes 99 genera and 1,550 species: